My Awkward Senpai

 My Awkward Senpai (不器用な先輩。, Bukiyō na Senpai) is a Japanese manga series written and illustrated by Makoto Kudo.
 It initially began as a webcomic published on Kudo's Twitter account in March 2019.
-It later began serialization in Square Enix's seinen manga magazine Young Gangan in December 2019.
-An anime television series adaptation produced by Studio Elle premiered in October 2025.
+It was later serialized in Square Enix's seinen manga magazine Young Gangan from December 2019 to February 2026.
+An anime television series adaptation produced by Studio Elle aired from October to December 2025.

 Plot

-Azusa Kannawa is an office worker at a video game development company known for her serious attitude.
+Azusa Kannawa is an office worker at a video game development company known for her good looks and serious attitude.
 However, her office personality is just a façade, as in reality she is awkward around people.
 When she is tasked to mentor new hire Yū Kamegawa, she finds the task difficult.
 As time passes, the two form a relationship, with Azusa opening up more to people.